What is (and Isn't) a Microcontroller?

 Pre-configured modules like the Electron are ready to connect to the internet right out of the box, and are already FCC/CE/PTCRB certified.
 These integrated platforms are allowing entrepreneurs to focus on their products, rather than the complications of connectivity.

-Begin your IoT undertaking
+Begin Your IoT Project

 A piece of IoT hardware is only as good as the platform it lives on.
-As a full-stack enterprise IoT platform, Particle provides everything you need to connect your device to the web.
+As a full-stack IoT Platform-as-a-Service, Particle provides everything you need to connect your device to the web.
 We offer a variety of low-cost, Wi-Fi and Cellular MCU dev kits that are easy to set up, and simple to integrate with your organization’s existing infrastructure.